M1txY/FastVMAT/README.md

 # FastVMAT

-**FastVMAT** est un outil Python avancé conçu pour simplifier et accélérer l'importation de nombreux matériaux dans **S&box** en générant automatiquement des fichiers `.vmat` compatibles avec le moteur **Source 2**.
-Il analyse vos textures organisées dans des sous-dossiers et crée les fichiers nécessaires en utilisant des configurations personnalisables.
-De plus, il intègre des fonctionnalités avancées telles que la séparation des canaux MRA et l'extraction des textures depuis les fichiers `.uasset`.
+**FastVMAT** is an advanced Python tool designed to simplify and accelerate the import of numerous materials into **S&box** by automatically generating `.vmat` files compatible with the **Source 2** engine.
+It analyzes your textures organized into subfolders and creates the necessary files using customizable configurations.
+Additionally, it integrates advanced features such as MRA channel separation and texture extraction from `.uasset` files.

 ---

-## Fonctionnalités
+## Features

-- 🚀 **Génération rapide** : Crée automatiquement des fichiers `.vmat` pour chaque sous-dossier contenant des textures.
+- 🚀 **Fast Generation**: Automatically creates `.vmat` files for each subfolder containing textures.
-- 🔍 **Détection par suffixes** : Analyse les noms des textures pour les mapper aux paramètres correspondants (albedo, normal, roughness, etc.).
+- 🔍 **Suffix-Based Detection**: Analyzes texture names to map them to corresponding parameters (albedo, normal, roughness, etc.).
-- ⚙️ **Personnalisation facile** : Configurez les suffixes et les paramètres via un fichier `config.py`.
+- ⚙️ **Easy Customization**: Configure suffixes and parameters via a `config.py` file.
-- 🌟 **Compatibilité Source 2** : Adapté aux besoins des projets S&box et autres jeux utilisant Source 2.
+- 🌟 **Source 2 Compatibility**: Tailored to the needs of S&box projects and other games using Source 2.
-- 🔄 **Conversion automatique DDS et TGA en PNG** : Détecte et convertit les fichiers `.dds`, `.dss` ou `.tga` en `.png` avant traitement.
+- 🔄 **Automatic DDS and TGA to PNG Conversion**: Detects and converts `.dds`, `.dss`, or `.tga` files to `.png` before processing.
-- 🎨 **Séparation des canaux MRA** : Sépare les canaux R, G et B des textures MRA en fichiers PNG distincts pour Metalness, Roughness et AO.
+- 🎨 **MRA Channel Separation**: Splits the R, G, and B channels of MRA textures into separate PNG files for Metalness, Roughness, and AO.
-- 🛠️ **Extraction des textures depuis les fichiers `.uasset`** : Utilise **Umodel** pour extraire les textures des fichiers `.uasset` et les convertir en `.png`.
+- 🛠️ **Texture Extraction from `.uasset` Files**: Uses **Umodel** to extract textures from `.uasset` files and convert them to `.png`.

 ---

-## Prérequis
+## Prerequisites

-1. **Python 3.x** installé sur votre système.
+1. **Python 3.x** installed on your system.
-2. Une structure de dossiers organisée sous un dossier `materials` :
+2. An organized folder structure under a `materials` directory:
     ```
     materials/
     ├── wood_material/